 Editor’s note: this Anker Soundcore Spirit Dot 2 review was updated on December 3, 2021, to expand the list of buying options, update the scores with results from our reader poll, and update the list of alternatives.

-Who are the Anker Soundcore Spirit Dot 2 earbuds for?
+Who is the Anker Soundcore Spirit Dot 2 for?

 - Anyone looking for their next pair of gym earbuds.
 The secure fit is comfortable and they don’t fall out.
 Plus the connection strength is great.

 - People who have a hard time getting earbuds to fit in their ears.
 The numerous ear tips and wingtips that come with the earbuds means you’ll most likely find the right combination to fit your ears.

 - People who mainly plan to only be connected to a single device.
 These are lacking Bluetooth multipoint functionality, so if you spend your day switching between devices you might need to look elsewhere.

 What is it like to use the Anker Soundcore Spirit Dot 2?

 The Anker Soundcore Spirit Dot 2 earbuds are surprisingly easy to use.
 When you remove them from the case for the first time they automatically enter pairing mode, which takes some of the guesswork out of the initial setup process.
 Once paired, the Anker Soundcore Spirit Dot 2 earbuds will auto-connect to the last device every time you remove them from the case.
 They also consistently auto-disconnect from your device when you put them back in the case, something that not all earbuds have perfected.